 To avoid worker misclassification, companies that are hiring and paying international contractors should consider the following:

 - If contractors are working full-time for you, they should potentially be classified as an employee.

 - You should consult local legal experts about the definition of a contractor before hiring anybody.

 - If someone is hired to cover the functions of an employee, that person will most likely fall under the legal definition of an employee.

 It is up to companies to protect their own interests.
 Even if international contractors tell you that they are comfortable with being hired to perform the functions of an employee, they stand to benefit the most from this relationship, while your company stands to lose a lot.

-With a locally compliant entity already in place, an EOR gives you access to local experts that will make sure that your employees are completely compliant with local laws and regulations.
+With a locally compliant entity already in place, an EOR like Globalization Partners gives your new hire access to local HR support, and ensures full compliance with all local labor laws and regulations.

-The best thing about an EOR is that it takes on 100 percent of the risk, which means you don’t have the burden of ongoing compliance.
-Also – you can onboard your global team in days.
+The best thing about an EOR is that it takes on 100 percent of the risk, while you focus on growing your company.
+You can also onboard your global team in days with Globalization Partners.